jonasbirkelof/beets-php/README.md

 5. Replace the folders `~/public/partials/` and `~/public/views/` with the same folders from the examples folder.
 6. Compile your SCSS using `npm run watch` or `npm run build`.

+**Remember to update `tailwind.config.js` and `webpack.mix.js` if you are adding file types or directories outside of `~/resources/`.**

 ## Bootstrap

 [Bootstrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 You can use Bootstrap's SCSS source files and compile them into your own CSS file.
 That way you can pick what parts of Bootstrap you want to use, for instance only the grid system, modals or buttons!
 The file `~/examples/bootstrap/_bootstrap.scss` contains every part of Bootstrap and it's recommended that you to import every "step" except for step 6 where you pick the parts you want to use.
-Refer to the [Bootstraop documentation on importing (option B)](https://getbootstrap.com/docs/5.2/customize/sass/#importing) for details.
+Refer to the [Bootstrap documentation on importing (option B)](https://getbootstrap.com/docs/5.2/customize/sass/#importing) for details.

 1. Download Bootstrap via npm:
 	```bash